Table of Contents

-Businesses constantly consider innovative ways to get a competitive edge given the fast changes in the current business climate.
+Businesses constantly consider innovative ways to get a competitive edge, given the fast changes in the current business climate.
 Artificial intelligence can be used in HR analytics to change that.
-The combination would fundamentally alter how organizations manage their labor force, boost employee engagement, and encourage data-driven decision-making within the organization.
+The combination would fundamentally alter how organizations manage their labour force, boost employee engagement, and encourage data-driven decision-making within the organization.

 Artificial Intelligence is increasingly shaping up as a major disruptive element in the field of HR analytics by enabling organizations to wield formidable weapons aimed at optimizing their human resource management process.
 Let’s understand how AI plays a vital role in HR analytics:

-With AI backed predictive analytics, HR professionals are able to anticipate any impending workforce trend that is likely to impact the organization, including employee turnover rate or staffing requirements in addition to employees’ performance.
-AI- driven models are able to determine early indicators of employee turnover by analyzing historic data sets and trends.
+With AI-backed predictive analytics, HR professionals are able to anticipate any impending workforce trend that is likely to impact the organization, including employee turnover rate or staffing requirements, in addition to employee performance.
+AI-driven models are able to determine early indicators of employee turnover by analyzing historic data sets and trends.
 Hence, it’s possible for firms to act earlier in preventing attrition by using such projections.

-“A Deloitte report outlines that organizations employing predictive analysis in the human Resource Department were approximately 79% likely to enhance their efforts for attracting the best and highly competent talents to work for them.”
+“A Deloitte report outlines that organizations employing predictive analysis in the human resource department were approximately 79% likely to enhance their efforts to attract the best and most highly competent talents to work for them.”

 Sentiment analysis tools driven by artificial intelligence use different data sources such as surveys, social media and communication platforms to measure the level of employee sentiment and commitment.
-These nuggets of wisdom help in uncovering problematic areas that can be quickly rectified nurturing an overall positive corporate culture.
+These nuggets of wisdom help uncover problematic areas that can be quickly rectified, nurturing an overall positive corporate culture.

 “Gartner carried out a survey which indicated that organizations that used AI in analyzing staff feedback had a 23 per cent rise in employee engagement and a 27 per cent decrease in attrition rate illustrating the importance of AI in improving employee engagement (Smith).”

 Personalized Learning and Development